flavius-t/exif-app-backend/README.md

 ## Setup

 ### Environment Variables
-Ensure `.env` is present in repo root directory with the following fields:
+Ensure `.env` is present in local repo root directory with the following fields:
 ```
-DB_NAME=<database-name>
-USERS_COLLECTION=<collection-name>
 MONGO_USER=<mongo-server-root-username>
 MONGO_PASSWORD=<mongo-server-root-password>
+FLASK_ENV=<'development'/'production'>
 ```

 ## MongoDB Connections
 The backend must connect to two different MongoDB servers, depending on the situation, as shown in the diagram below.
 ![exif-backend-mongo](https://github.com/flavius-t/exif-app-backend/assets/77416463/d8bc7d07-d894-481e-9020-723208b82642)

-The following files and constants are required to connect to and authenticate against each MongoDB server:
-1. MongoDB Server Container (Local)
-    - `DB_NAME`
-2. GH Actions MongoDB Server (Remote)
-    - `.github/workflows/pytest-tests.yml`

-The following environment variables are defined:
+The following environment variables must be defined:
 - `MONGO_URI`:
     * Used for connecting to local or remote MongoDB servers.
 The local server is accessed over Docker network, while the remote CI server is accessed over local host network:
         * connecting to local server: defined in `exif-app-docker/docker-compose.yml`